asdofindia/asdofindia.github.io/books.md

 * Predictably Irrational: The Hidden Forces That Shape Our Decisions by Dan Ariely - suggested by Ravi
 * Looking Two Ways / Fail Safe - [brainpickings](https://www.brainpickings.org/2013/05/15/debbie-millman-look-both-ways-fail-safe/)
 * [Mindset: The New Psychology of Success](https://www.brainpickings.org/2014/01/29/carol-dweck-mindset/)
+* Essentialism - recommended [on twitter](https://twitter.com/RheumEpi/status/1376380207263666187?s=20) in the context of getting the *right* things done.

 ### Politics